 Each of the peaks has one side that is steeper than the other.
 If you're going anti-clockwise starting with Pen-y-Ghent, you hit the steep bit on the way up with a more gentle descent.
 Whernside has the gentler ascent and a very steep down, while Ingleborough has a very steep ascent and more gentle descent.
 Obviously these are all reversed if you do them in a clockwise direction.
 Whichever way you do it, you are going to have at least one very steep ascent and one very steep descent.
 There are also plenty of flat bits and more gradual inclines and declines in between.

-The route is signposted but I would strongly recommend taking an OS map and compass too.
+The route is signposted but I would strongly recommend taking an OS map (you will need Ordnance Survey map OL 2) and a compass too.
 When we walked, we were hit with a blizzard and we could easily have got lost without our map and compass as visibility was non-existent.
 In fact the trig point on top of Ingleborough was just 4 metres from us when it finally became visible through the snow.

 Should the clouds clear, the views from the top are breath taking (as is the climb to get there), and it makes all the huffing and puffing worth it.

 There were a few challenging bits.
 The climb up Pen-y-ghent going up the steep way from Brackenbottom, was particularly tough because the snow the day before had iced over.
 There is a section where you need to scramble up boulders, which when icy, didn't give a very firm grip.
 Similarly, the steep descent down Ingleborough (bearing in mind we did it clockwise so we had the steep bit going down) was tough on the knees, while the slog up to Whernside was particularly unrelenting with a climb that never seemed to end.